Boneset, Common Boneset, American Boneset, Thoroughwort, Feverwort, Agueweed, Indian Sage

 The Eupatorium perfoliatum is one plant that will have you examining it once you find it.

 I have enjoyed photographing and learning about the many wildflowers growing on the farm in Windsor, Missouri in Pettis County (Henry County is across the street) and other areas.
 The city limits is also across the street and the north and south side of the farm.
-I have grown over 500 different plants and most have pages listed on the right side of the blog.
+I have grown over 500 different plants and identified over 250 species of wildflowers ( most have pages listed on the right side of the blog).
 I am not an expert, botanist, or horticulturalist.
 I just like growing, photographing, and writing about my experience.
 I rely on several websites for ID and a horticulturalist I contact if I cannot figure them out.
 Wildflowers can be somewhat variable from location to location, so sometimes it gets a bit confusing.
 If you see I have made an error, please let me know so I can correct what I have written.